 Financial stability in the NEM contributes to achievement of the NEO by reducing the resources that are required for financial risk mitigation.
 Financial instability can deter investment, which can cause higher prices and less reliable supply (discussed further below).

 The Commission has considered whether the rule change request contributes to maintaining efficient investment in, and operation of, electricity services by mitigating the risk of financial instability in the NEM.
-In the context of the of this rule change, an efficient outcome is one where the potential increased risks associated with allowing a market participant under external administration to continue to trade in the NEM are outweighed by the benefits.
+In the context of the of this rule change, the long term interest of consumers is achieved when the potential increased risks associated with allowing a market participant under external administration to continue to trade in the NEM are outweighed by the benefits.
 In particular, this relates to the risk of financial contagion and/or elevated spot prices.